 The property doesn't require probate and it doesn't become part of the decedent's probate estate because a mechanism—the deed—is already in place to transfer ownership from the deceased owner to one or more living beneficiaries.
 More than half of all states recognize transfer-on-death deeds in their statutes as of 2020:

 - West Virginia

-You can revoke a transfer-on-death deed, unlike a regular deed which would require a new deed to supersede the first one and transfer the property back again.
+You can revoke a transfer-on-death deed to transfer the property back.
+A conventional deed would require that a new deed be created to supersede the first one.

 NOTE: State laws change frequently and this information may not reflect the most recent changes in the laws.
 For current legal advice, please consult with an attorney.
 The information contained in this article is not legal advice and is not a substitute for legal advice.

 American Council on Aging.
 "How Lady Bird Deeds Protect a Medicaid Recipient’s Home for Their Loved Ones."
 Accessed July 3, 2020.

 Texas A&M Agrilife Extension.
 "Enhanced Life Estate Deeds (aka Lady Bird Deeds)."
 Accessed June 29, 2020.

 American Council on Aging.
 "Understand Medicaid's Look-Back Period; Penalties, Exceptions & State Variances."
 Accessed June 29, 2020.

 IRS.
 "Estate Tax."
 Accessed June 29, 2020.